The Datasets Page¶

 Driverless AI supports the following dataset file formats: csv, tsv, txt, dat, tgz, gz, bz2, zip, xz, xls, xlsx, nff, feather, bin, arff, and parquet.

 You can add datasets using one of the following methods:

 Drag and drop files from your local machine directly onto this page.
 Note that this method currently works for files that are less than 10 GB.

 Click the Add Dataset (or Drag and Drop) button to upload or add a dataset.
-Note that if Driverless AI was started with data connectors enabled for HDFS, S3, Google Cloud Storage, and/or Google Big Query, then a dropdown will appear allowing you to specify where to begin browsing for the dataset.
-Refer to Data Connectors for more information.
+Note that if Driverless AI was started with data connectors enabled for HDFS, S3, Google Cloud Storage, Google Big Query, Minio, and/or Snowflake, then a dropdown will appear allowing you to specify where to begin browsing for the dataset.
+Refer to Enabling Data Connectors for more information.

 - Datasets must be in delimited text format.

 - Driverless AI can detect the following separators: ,|;t

 - When importing a folder, the entire folder and all of its contents are read into Driverless AI as a single file.

 - When importing a folder, all of the files in the folder must have the same columns.

 Upon completion, the datasets will appear in the Datasets Overview page.
 Click on a dataset to open a submenu.
 From this menu, you can specify to view Details, Visualize, or Predict a dataset.
 You can also delete an unused dataset by hovering over it, clicking the X button, and then confirming the delete.
 Note: You cannot delete a dataset that was used in an active experiment.
 You have to delete the experiment first.